 Summary

 The creation of a Spirit Lake, Toutle/Cowlitz River Collaborative (SLTCRC) is inspired by the 2018 National Academies of Science, Engineering and Medicine (NASEM) report recommendation to create "a system-level entity or consortium of agencies to lead a collaborative multi-agency, multi-jurisdictional effort that can plan, program, create incentives, and seek funding to implement management solutions focused on the entire Spirit Lake and Toutle River system" and stated "this effort should also be open and accountable to interested and affected parties involved in management decisions.[1]
-The NASEM report was commissioned by the U.S. Forest Service after the U.S. Congressional delegation directed the USFS, USGS, and US Army Corps of Engineers to generate long-term sediment smanagement solutions.
+The NASEM report was commissioned by the U.S. Forest Service after the U.S. Congressional delegation directed the USFS, USGS, and US Army Corps of Engineers to generate long-term sediment Spirit Lake level management solution.
+This declaration of cooperation is designed to bring agencies together to share information and help to build consensus regarding needs relating to the systems and promote action to address the needs through normal processes of the responsible agency; primarily relating to the chronic and catastrophic flooding issues.
+The parties also acknowledge the need to maintain any individual agency’s ability to act under their own authority.

 Project Background